irenenguyen3095/chatbotAI/README.md

 # chatbotAI
-ChatbotAI is a project, which was created using SVM to automatically answer questions about the SAP course at university Duisburg-Essen.
+ChatbotAI is a project, which was created using SVM to automatically answer questions about an SAP course.
-This app was written in python, css and HTML.

 ## Technologies
 * python 3.7